bellmit/Diskuv-Communicator-v1-Server/README.md

 Goals
 -----

-We at Diskuv won't be perfect, but we strive for:
+Diskuv won't be perfect, but we strive for:

 - Safety.
-Let Diskuv survivors have safe communities comprised of other survivors and vetted counseling and advocacy staff
+Have safe communities comprised of other peers (ex. other family members, other support group members, etc.)
 - Trust.
-Give Diskuv survivors a high level of assurance that Diskuv does not have access to the communities' conversations beyond what its members explicitly give it
+A high level of assurance that Diskuv does not have access to the communities' conversations beyond what its members explicitly give it
 - Kindness.
-Diskuv survivors should find communicating easy, friendly to use and above all helpful as they manage their lives
+Communicating should be easy, friendly to use and above all helpful as members' manage their lives

 Anti Goals
 ----------

 - Anonymity.
-Instead, Diskuv survivors should have a high degree of confidence that they are talking to a) other survivors in general, and/or b) other survivors specifically from their counseling or advocacy groups
+Instead, members should have a high degree of confidence that they know the _affiliation_ of the person they are talking to.
+That is, members should know they are talking to people who share the same family/job/counselor etc.

 Documentation
 -------------